guntherbensch/repframe/README.md

 The input data at study level needs to be in a specific format for `repframe` to be able to calculate the indicators and dashboards.
 Each observation should represent one analysis path, that is the combination of analytical decisions in the multiverse robustness analysis.
 In the toy example with one main outcome represented in the below figure, two alternative choices are assessed for one analytical decision (**analytical_decision_1**, e.g. a certain adjustment of the outcome variable) and three alternative choices are assessed for two other analytical decision (**analytical_decision_2** and **analytical_decision_3**, e.g. the set of covariates and the sample used).
 This gives a multiverse of 3^2*2^1 = 18 analysis paths, if all combinations are to be considered.
 The number of observations is therefore 18 in this example.

-For each observation, the minimum requirement is that the variable **mainlist** (this is the outcome at the study level) is defined together with the coefficient information inputted via the options `beta(varname)` and `beta_orig(varname)` and information to determine statistical significance.
+For each observation, the minimum requirement is that the variable **mainlist** (this is the outcome at the study level) is defined together with the coefficient information retrieved via the options `beta(varname)` and `beta_orig(varname)` and information to determine statistical significance.
 It is recommended to specify both the information on *p*-values and on standard errors, as outlined above in the sub-section on defaults applied by the `repframe` command.
-As noted in that same sub-section, the dataset should furthermore not include observations with information on the original analysis as robustness analysis paths but only in the variables inputted via the options ending with *_orig*.
+As noted in that same sub-section, the dataset should furthermore not include observations with information on the original analysis as robustness analysis paths but only in the variables imported via the options ending with *_orig*.
 Also note that the variable **mainlist** should be numeric with value labels.

 <img width="800" alt="toy example of repframe multiverse input data structure" src="https://github.com/guntherbensch/repframe/assets/128997073/81821432-de86-4bea-b0a8-66f8515c2508"> &nbsp;